johntao/blog-2025/src/content/default/my-used-page.md

 - (F) TanStack Suite: the TanStack stuff gave you the knowledge of extracting functional logic from the UI
 - (F) TailwindCSS: I started using it without any preprocessor experience; I can say the DX is like a breeze
 - (F) Vite: I started using it without any webpack experience; the DX is a piece of cake
-- Jest, AngularJS, Vue, Liquid, Bootstrap
+- Jest, AngularJS, Vue, Liquid

 ### Web Front-end UI Component